Caddie (film)

-Caddie is an Australian film biopic directed by Donald Crombie and produced by Anthony Buckley.
+Caddie is a 1976 Australian biopic drama film directed by Donald Crombie and produced by Anthony Buckley.
 Released on 1 April 1976, it is representative of the Australian film renaissance which occurred during that decade.
 Set mainly in Sydney during the 1920s and 1930s, including the Great Depression, it portrays the life of a young middle class woman struggling to raise two children after her marriage breaks up.
 Based on Caddie, the Story of a Barmaid, a partly fictitious autobiography of Catherine Beatrice "Caddie" Edmonds, it made Helen Morse a local star and earned Jacki Weaver and Melissa Jaffer each an Australian Film Institute Award.

 Plot

 In 1925 Sydney, Caddie leaves her adulterous and brutish husband and takes her two children, Ann and Terry, with her.
 Forced to work as a barmaid in a pub she struggles to survive.
 A brief affair with Ted (Jack Thompson) ends badly when his involvement with another woman comes to light, but she falls in love with a Greek immigrant, Peter (Takis Emmanuel).
 Peter has to return to Greece to face family obligations-he is already married to another woman.
 Caddie runs out of money and goes to work as a barmaid.
 Peter sends letters from Greece and Caddie has to evade police as she works for an SP bookie.
 Peter asks her to come to Athens but she decides to stay.